rolfvreijdenberger/izzum-statemachine/README.md

 }
 ```
 ###rules: check if a transition is allowed
-A rule will query your domain object for information to decide whether it is allowed
+A (business) rule will query your domain object for information to decide whether it is allowed
 to make a transition (by returning true or false).
+It will be associated to a
+transition definition by providing the fully qualified classname.
+The statemachine
+will construct the Rule at runtime only when it needs to check if a transition is possible.

 Create a rule by subclassing `izzum\rules\Rule` and by accepting a domain object in
 the newly created rules' constructor.
 Override the `_applies()` method to query
 the  domain object and return true/false.

 ```php
 namespace izzum\examples\trafficlight\rules;
 use izzum\rules\Rule;